Skip to content

 Export the signed copy

-Save as a new file (keep the original unsigned) or overwrite.
-Share via email or any app.
+Save as a new file (recommended — keep the unsigned original) or overwrite.
+The exported PDF includes signature metadata for record-keeping.
+Share via email, AirDrop, Drive, or any messaging app.

 Tips

-• Use a typed signature for routine acknowledgments, a handwritten one for contracts.
+• Use a typed signature for routine internal acknowledgments and a handwritten one for external contracts.

 Try it on your phone

-Signing on a phone means contracts get back to the other side within the hour — particularly useful when working away from a desk.
+Signing on a phone means contracts get back to the other side within the hour — sometimes within minutes.
+That speed advantage matters disproportionately when you're working away from a desk: at a customer site, between meetings, or in transit.
+The whole flow from receiving a contract to sending it back signed fits easily into a coffee break.

 Frequently asked questions